 How To Choose A Safe Tea To Drink?

 You may choose herbal teas over non-herbal teas as they are safe and beneficial.
 In any case, read the ingredient list before buying some tea.
-You can also talk to your health care provider to learn about the best teas.
+You can also talk to your health care provider to learn about the best teas you can have at this time for optimum prenatal care.

 - Begin with a small amount of tea, and notice your body’s response.
-If you seem alright without any reaction, you can slowly add more quantities to your everyday regimen.
+If you feel alright without any adverse effects, you can slowly add more quantities to your everyday regimen.

-- Do not consume tea if you are not aware of the ingredients regularly.
+- Do not consume tea regularly if you are not aware of the ingredients.
 Also, avoid tea made of unfamiliar ingredients.

 But even a healthy cup of tea could be bad when consumed in excess.
 Find out next, the ideal quantity of tea you can safely consume during pregnancy.